The job insecurity resulting from the COVID-19 pandemic has a silver lining – people are discovering that making money online at home is possible.

-Keep reading for a list of 5 free online courses to help hone your money-making skills.
-Make sure to devote time and effort on the following courses because it’ll pay off in the long run.
+Keep reading for a list of 5 free online courses on how to make money online.
+Make sure to devote time and effort to the following courses because it’ll pay off in the long run.

 The Ultimate Guide to Website Traffic for Business

 Henneke Duistermaat is the writer behind Enchanting Marketing.
 She has taught copywriting webinars, and her book Blog to Win Business is recommended as a must-read for business writers by both Huffington Post and Inc.com.

 Henneke’s 16-Part Snackable Writing Course is easy to access with just your email address, and you’re in without any other requirement.
 You’ll receive an email every day, with areas to focus on as a writer.